sakshigadewar/-Hospital-Emergency-Room-Dashboard-Excel-/README.md

 The Hospital Emergency Room Dashboard is an interactive Excel-based reporting tool designed to analyze patient flow, wait times, and hospital performance metrics.
 It helps stakeholders quickly understand key insights and improve decision-making in emergency healthcare services.

 ---
+🎯 Objective

+The goal of this project is to:

+Monitor patient volume and admission trends

+Analyze average waiting time

+Track patient satisfaction

+Understand department referrals and demographics

+Provide a user-friendly and interactive dashboard

+---